c-lorenzo76/remodeling-co/README.md

 >- Server side: Golang

 ## Updates
+10/08 <br>
+I finished the landing page just now need to add one more effect for the reviews and I'm done and can focus on finishing the last pages for the website.
+I will apply a layout for each page and then just focus on doing the backend.
+I also want to add a map for the contact info.

 10/07 <br>
 I almost finished the landing page haven't had too much time to dedicate towards it.
 The only thing that needs to be done would be cards for the services